Icon HelpCircleForumIcon Link

 Terminated

-Looking at the first output line, we can see that it logged ra: 120 which is the correct return value for factorial(5).
+Looking at the output, we can see our factorial(5) result as the decoded log value of 120.
+The ABI has helped us decode the raw bytes (0000000000000078) into a meaningful value.
 It also tells us that the execution terminated without hitting any breakpoints.
 That's unsurprising, because we haven't set up any.
 We can do so with breakpoint command:

 >> breakpoint 0